 As an atheist police officer, I was often amazed at the number of people I arrested who claimed to be Christians.
 In fact, I typically mocked these “phony believers” in the presence of other non-believing officers; I laughed at the hypocrisy of the “Christians” we took to jail for robberies, murders and other violent crimes.
 But what if these theists weren’t really being hypocritical after all?
 What if their theistic worldview actually encouraged and supported their criminal behavior?
-Atheist websites have been abuzz since February over a study that suggests criminals use religion to justify their crimes.
+Atheist websites have often suggested that criminals use religion to justify their crimes.
 Georgetown State University criminologists Volkan Topalli, Timothy Brezina, and Mindy Bernhardt published research entitled, “With God on my side: The paradoxical relationship between religious belief and criminality among hardcore street offenders.”
-Aggressive advocates of atheism have been highlighting the study in an effort to demonstrate a connection between religious belief and criminal behavior, and since 44 of the 48 criminals interviewed in the study claimed to be Christian, Christianity is the focus of their condemnation.
+Aggressive advocates of atheism then highlighted the study in an effort to demonstrate a connection between religious belief and criminal behavior, and since 44 of the 48 criminals interviewed in the study claimed to be Christian, Christianity is the focus of their condemnation.

 But these vocal critics of theism are misapplying the findings of the study.
 The Georgetown research actually confirms the need for intensive, theologically accurate Christian prison ministry.
 The criminals interviewed for this research repeatedly displayed an inadequate or theologically incorrect view of Christian teaching:

 Subject “Que”: “I believe in God and the Bible and stuff.
 I believe in Christmas, and uh, you know the commitments and what not.”